 Let’s take the last two models first.
 On the kenotic model, Jesus simply does not know whether these events were factual, and that is because He has emptied himself of some of his divine attributes.
 He probably takes them as literal, because that is the way the contemporaries of his day took them.
 Thus, it would not be in any way wrong, again considering His setting aside of omni-science, for Him to assume what the scribes, pharisees, and laypeople of His time also assumed about these stories; they were, after all, Israel’s history.
 In this sense Jesus has accommodated His whole self to the human context, and, therefore, there is no inconsistency or problem with us understanding Jesus as still fully divine, yet without this kind of knowledge.

 Alternatively, on the communication of attributes in the concrete model, we can only make basic remarks that accord with Orthodox, Chalcedonian Christology, yet which leave us a bit unsatisfied as to an actual explanation of how Jesus can be called both fully divine and fully human.
 At certain times Jesus displays only divine properties, and at other times, seemingly, only human properties.
 Thus, we say simply that when Jesus enacts a miracle, he acts miraculously according to his divine nature, and when he fails to know a bit about the future, his failure to know is according to his human nature.
 Beyond that, we cannot say much more.
 The “how” of this unity of contradictory attributes is simply not for us to understand.
 Again here there is no problem or inconsistency with saying that if Jesus did not know some truth about history, He did not know it according to His human nature.
-This should be unproblematic, unless with think that not knowing a fact about history is a sin; which I doubt anyone does.
+This should be unproblematic, unless we think that not knowing a fact about history is a sin; which I doubt anyone does.

 Applying One Model to Understand Jesus’ OT References